Stop the war

 • MQTT_PERSISTENT_SESSION_DEVICE_PERSISTED_MESSAGES_TTL.

-These options allow fine-tuning the number of messages that can be persisted per client and the time frame for which they are preserved.
 For more detailed information, please refer to the configurations provided in the following documentation.

 Below is a comprehensive list of Kafka topics used within TBMQ, along with their respective descriptions.

-• tbmq.msg.app.shared. + ${topic_filter} - for messages related to the APPLICATION shared subscription.
+• tbmq.msg.app.shared. + ${topic_filter} - topic to store messages the APPLICATION clients should receive based on their common shared subscription.

 PostgreSQL database